Monke-Za-Uganda-Uruga-Burugana/Alpha/README.md

 # Alpha
-Alpha is TomEpsilon's first solo repository.
+Alpha is TomEpsilon's first repository.
 You can care about this little thing, or not.
 I don't care.
 ## Inside
 Inside this thing, you'll see: